Shakermixer/XL2RVN/README.md

 #### EVM
 run-time environment for smart contracts.
 Very popular, because most Layer 2 networks and side chains are compatible with evm code.
 As a matter of fact, the dev tooling and deploying are nearly identical.

+#### XEN
+is a universal cryptocurrency to achieve the original mission of Blockchain, following the Blockchain Tenets of decentralization, transparency, counterparty risk resistance, peer-to-peer value exchange and self-custody.
+Its unique tokenomics focuses on the mass market adoption with the lowest barrier to entry compared to the rest of coins on the market today.